JulsSal99/Procedural-Dialog-Generation/README.md

 # Percentage question presence.
 1 always, 0 never
 prob_question = 0.5

-# probability an initial question will be followed by a new question
+# probability there will be at least one question or one prompt, if there isn't any, add both
-prob_p_q = 0.8
+prob_p_q = 1

 # volume of answers.
 "ND" if NOT DEFINED, "L" if LOW volume, "H" if HIGH volume
 volume = ND